mduleone/crapshoot/README.md

         - Module: [`src/tests/modules/todo`](./src/tests/modules/todo)
         - API: [`src/tests/api/todo.test.js`](./src/tests/api/todo.test.js)
 - A sample empty module directory to demonstrate the structure in [`src/modules/_blank-module`](./src/modules/_blank-module)

+## Deploying

+Since this uses React Router with `BrowserHistory` by default, deploying this project is not as simple as deploying a standard Create React App straight out of the box.
+That is, it will still work if users navigate directly to the root of your app (by default, this is `/crapshoot`, see where the routes are mounted in [`src/index.js'](./src/index.js) and the `homepage` property in [`package.json`](./package.json) to update the root), but attempting to navigate to a route other than the root will not work without some form of server-side intervention.

+To that end, there is a simple Express server that handles this for us built in `server`, and we added `build:server` as a built-in script that handles moving the server and other necessary files to the `build` directory for us.

+### .env

+The server needs to read some values from the environment in order to properly build and serve things.
+Make sure to copy [`.env.dist`](./.env.dist) to a `.env` file, and to fill in the appropriate values.

+#### Tips and default/suggested values

+- `NODE_ENV`: If you're running this in production, set `NODE_ENV` to `production`
+- `PORT`: If no `PORT` is provided, the server defaults to port `3001`

+### Running the server

+On your host, now that you have appropriate environment variables in place and have successfully run `yarn build:server`, the `build` directory is ready to be deployed!
+Navigate into the `build` directory and run `node server` to get it started, and that's it!
+Navigate to `your-domain.com:PORT/your-root-route` to see your app.
+We recommend using [`forever`](https://github.com/foreverjs/forever) to keep your application running.

 ## License